nicolaswith/parallelgdb/README.md

 # Structure
 This debugger consists of two parts:
-1. The GUI server running on the host machine
+1. The GUI master running on the host machine
-2. The clients running on the host machine or the remote cluster
+2. The slaves running on the host machine or the remote cluster

 # Building
 To build these two separate executables, you can use the following command from the top level directory.